A touch of style, a pop of colour and the perfect finishing touch

 The Lord's Taverners' Pocket Square Collection

-Otway & Orford pocket squares are delighted to collaborate with the Lord's Taverners cricket charity to celebrate their 75th Anniversary.
-The result is a pair of unique and high-quality silk pocket squares, designed to look good in any top pocket and to help fundraise in support of the valuable work of the Taverners.
+Otway & Orford are delighted to collaborate with the Lord's Taverners cricket charity to celebrate their 75th Anniversary.
+The result is two unique designs available as high-quality silk pocket squares.
+They are designed to look stylish and to help fundraise in support of the valuable work of the Taverners.
+The pocket squares are being sold on a pre-order basis and pocket squares paid for during the pre-order period will be delivered in mid June.
+Otway & Orford will donate 50% of net proceeds from sales on www.OtwayOrford.co.uk to the Lord's Taverners.

 For more information about the Lord's Taverners see lordstaverners.org